ClxS/Atlas/README.md

 # Licence

-No Licence is currently provided (meaning don't use it!)
+No Licence is currently provided (meaning don't use it!), This repository is here for demonstration purposes only.

 # About